-Just a few days ago, CNN/Money reported that the average student loan debt load for the college class of 2012 is $29,400.
-Worse, that represents a $2,800 increase – or more than 10% – above the 2011 figure of $26,600.
+Earlier this year, MarketWatch reported that the average student loan debt load for the college class of 2015 is $35,051.
+That represents a $2,000 increase – or more than 10% – above the 2014 figure.
 As the situation with student loans continues to get worse, it’s time to ask if a lack of financial education is to blame.

 The conventional answer is that you need a college degree – and you need to get one from the best school you can afford – in order to survive in the job market today.
 Parents believe that, students accept it as an article of faith.

 That sounds reasonable on the surface, but I don’t think that’s all of it.
 I’m beginning to sense that the real answer is that they simply don’t know any better.